 Why Is Men’s Mental Health Month Ignored?
 What We Should Know

-We are living in a time of increased mental health awareness, with a spotlight being put on the importance of talking about such issues and looking out for those that may be struggling.
-Yet one particular topic has been left grossly overlooked – men’s mental health
+We are living in a time of increased mental health awareness, with a spotlight being put on the importance of talking about such issues and looking out for those who may be struggling.
+Yet one particular topic has been left grossly overlooked – men’s mental health.

 With high rates of mental illness such as depression, suicide, substance abuse, and more within the male population, it is shocking that there doesn’t appear to be an upgrade in ‘awareness’ levels within society when it comes to discussing this important matter.